Groodian/HomeMission/README.md

   # Create a new receipt to complete a task.
   # The task must belong to the users home.
+  # The task cannot be further in the future than one week.
   # The authenticated user is saved as completer.
   createTaskReceipt(
     # The id of the task to complete.